 Friends, it is honorable to live a life that transcends self-interest.

 Today, I celebrate the “most of us.”
-Let’s have at least one blog post in this world for the humble, the brave, the suffering, the faithful, and the exhausted.
+Let’s have at least one blog post in this world for the humble, the brave, the suffering, the faithful, the exhausted, the unremarkable.
 Today I celebrate the plumbers of the world who work in the sewers to put bread on the table.
 That is something to be proud of … even if it’s not a work of art.

 Illustration: Yes, that is my grandfather.

 Mark Schaefer is the chief blogger for this site, executive director of Schaefer Marketing Solutions, and the author of several best-selling digital marketing books.
 He is an acclaimed keynote speaker, college educator, and business consultant.
 The Marketing Companion podcast is among the top business podcasts in the world.
 Contact Mark to have him speak to your company event or conference soon.